 Calculating pressure washing jobs per square foot can be a little tricky, and involve quite a bit of math and measurements.
 The size of the house and any included surrounding areas is going to be the most important factor when quoting a pressure washing job.
-Plus, you’ll have to decide whether those measurements will need to be provided by the client, or taken by you or your employees at some point before the pressure washing commences.
+Plus, you’ll have to decide whether those measurements will need to be provided by the client, or taken by you or your employees at some point before the power washing commences.
 In the latter case, the time and tools for that will also have to be factored into the price quote or estimate.

 Length (in feet) x width (in feet) = area in sq. ft.

 There are certain costs that you should already be keeping track of that are fairly steady in their amounts—utilities and rent, for example.
 Then, there are costs that are less regular—emergency machine repairs, maintenance, transportation, and possibly your employees’ salaries.
-It’s important to keep these expenses in mind when calculating how much you should be quoting your pressure washing jobs for, because part of the price should be going back into the business in order to cover them.
+It’s important to keep these pressure washer expenses in mind when calculating how much you should bid pressure washing jobs for, because part of the price should be going back into the business in order to cover them.
 Even if you cannot exactly say how much you will be spending per month or per quarter, a general estimate will help you when quoting your jobs so you can keep your business afloat.

 Now, you have all of these numbers floating around on your desk—the square footage of the job, your price per square foot, as well as estimates of your water bill, employees’ salaries, and any maintenance and cleaning that will have to come before or after the job.
 It’s time to put it all together and come up with the total amount for the quote that you’ll give to your client.

-However, as discussed before, those are not the only numbers that need to be considered when pricing a job.
+However, as discussed before, those are not the only numbers that need to be considered when quoting a power washing job.
 You should have a line on your invoice that also includes any business overhead costs that you are taking into account when figuring out the total price for the job.
 Your customer doesn’t need to know the particulars regarding how much you’ll be putting towards your bills, but it’s important to be clear with them that you do have other business costs that their payment will be going toward.